Leon-Sander/Local-Multimodal-AI-Chat/README.md

 # Local Multimodal AI Chat

 ## Changelog
+### 08.02.2024:

+- **SQLite Database for Chat History**: Implemented a SQLite database to store the chat history.
+- **Displaying Images and Audio Files in Chat**: Chat history now supports displaying images and audio files.
+- **Added Button to delete Chat History**
+- **Updated langchain**: Runs now with the current langchain version 0.1.6

 ### 16.01.2024:
 - **Windows User DateTime Format Issue:** Windows users seemed to have problems with the datetime format of the saved JSON chat histories.
 I changed the format in the `ultis.py` file to `"%Y_%m_%d_%H_%M_%S"`, which should solve the issue.
 Feel free to change it to your liking.
 - **UI Adjustment for Chat Scrolling:** Scrolling down in the chat annoyed me, so the text input box and the latest message are at the top now.